-Powers/Tactics: Inquisitor is a powerful telepath, with particuetrating the defenses of trained psionics (hence the Armor Piercing Advantage on his Telepathy).
+Powers/Tactics: Inquisitor is a powerful telepath, with particular experience penetrating the defenses of trained psionics (hence the Armor Piercing Advantage on his Telepathy).
 He has a vivid and dark imagination, and enjoys projecting horrifying images into the minds of his victims.
 He can overwhelm the brain's own physical activity, causing migraines or even strokes.